joergmlpts/inat_photos/README.md

 python.exe .\inat_photos.py --user joergmlpts --captions --logfile mylogfile.html .\example_pictures
 ```

-where `joergmlpts` is a user login on iNaturalist, `--captions` requests
+where `joergmlpts` is a user login for iNaturalist, `--captions` requests
 captions to be updated with iNaturalist identifications, a logfile called
 `mylogfile.html` will be written, and `example_pictures` is a directory of
 pictures.

 `inat_photos.py` reads all pictures in `example_pictures` and its
-subdirectories, looks up iNaturalist observations for these pictures and
+subdirectories, downloads iNaturalist observations for these pictures,
 annotates the pictures with their location on iNaturalist (the observation and
-photo ids) and stores the identifications from iNaturalist as captions.
-The
+photo ids) and stores the identifications from iNaturalist as photo captions.
-example run looks like this:
+The example run looks like this:

 ```
 Loading photos